Django Enterprise Structure: How Large Django Codebases Are Organized

 This contains reusable internal libraries.

 These are not business domains.
-They support all apps.

 Why Not Put Everything in apps/?